Estate Planning for Parents

-Make sure your parents have living wills and powers of attorney so that someone will be able to make decisions on their behalf if they are unable to do so.
-Also ensure you understand their respective feelings about end-of-life decisions, such as life support, and how their financial and medical affairs should be handled should they become incapacitated.
+Make sure your parents have powers of attorney and living wills so that someone may make decisions on their behalf if they become incapacitated.
+Make sure you comprehend how each of them feels about decisions regarding life support and other end-of-life issues, as well as how their financial and medical affairs should be handled if they become incapacitated.

 Financial and Investment Accounts: